BYT3W1Z4RD/qTox-RAT/README.md

-!block - blocks the computer's keyboard and mouse inputs but only if the program is running with admin privileges !unblock - unblocks the computer's keyboard and mouse inputs but only if the program is running with admin privileges !screenshot - takes a screenshot of the computer
+!block - blocks the computer's keyboard and mouse inputs but only if the program is running with admin privileges !unblock - unblocks the computer's keyboard and mouse inputs but only if the program is running with admin privileges !screenshot - takes a screenshot of the computer !webcam - takes a photo of from the webcam
-!exit - kills the current running process (end the connection) !uninstall - kills the current running process and deletes all traces of itself from the computer (clean computer) !shutdown - shut down the computer
+!close - kills the current running process (end the connection) !uninstall - kills the current running process and deletes all traces of itself from the computer (clean computer) !shutdown - shut down the computer
 !restart - restart the computer
 !logoff - log off the current user
 !lock - lock the computer
-!BSOD - cause a blue screen on the computer but only if the program is running with admin privileges !pkill processname - kills the specified process !defender = Disable windows defender
+!BSOD - cause a blue screen on the computer but only if the program is running with admin privileges !plist - lists all running processes
+!pkill processname - kills the specified process !defender = Disable windows defender
 !firewall = Disable windows firewall